fastlane/docs/docs/codesigning/xcode-project.md

 # Xcode 9 and up

-Additionally to the instructions of Xcode 8, you can now also explictly define what provisioning profile to use for which target. _fastlane_ will automatically detect those settings if you use _match_, or will try to fetch it from your Xcode project if possible.
+In most cases, _fastlane_ will work out of the box with Xcode 9 if you selected manual code signing, and chose a provisioning profile name for each of your targets ([see Xcode 8 section](#xcode-8)).

-If you don't use _match_, we recommend defining what provisioning profiles to use in your `Fastfile`:
+If you don't use _match_, we recommend defining a mapping of app target to provisioning profile in your `Fastfile`.
+By defining those profiles, you can guarantee reproducible builds every time you run it.

 ```ruby
 lane :beta do